-Fig. 3.
-Flash Crowd: content download times (file size: 50MB).
+Figure 3: Flash Crowd: content download times (file size: 50MB).

-As a general trend, we observe that the median download time of open-loop-BT swarms is lower than that of CYCLOPS swarms, with the gap reduced in larger swarms.11 The reason lies in the fact that an open-loop-BT seed keeps feeding the swarm during the whole experiment, resulting in a larger fraction of users receiving data from the content server itself (which is faster than the user), and hence the shorter content delivery time.
+As a general trend, we observe that the median download time of openloop-BT swarms is lower than that of CYCLOPS swarms, with the gap reduced in larger swarms.
+The reason lies in the fact that an open-loop-BT seed keeps feeding the swarm during the whole experiment, resulting in a larger fraction of users receiving data from the content server itself (which is faster than the user), and hence the shorter content delivery time.
+Furthermore, we note that aside from visible but relatively small variations, the download time for CYCLOPS clients was less sensitive to the swarm size.